CDCgov/trusted-intermediary/scripts/README.md

 ### lib/submission-utils.sh

-It has functions to submit requests to RS, check the submission status throughout the whole flow, and downloading snapshots from azurite
+Functions to submit requests to RS, check the submission status throughout the whole flow, and downloading snapshots from azurite

 ## References